Animal material depots holding seafood

 What animal material depots do

-Animal material depots temporarily hold fish material (other than BMS) before it is transferred to a primary processor who will process it for human consumption.
+Fish animal material depots temporarily hold fish material (other than BMS) before it is transferred to a processor or fish retailer, who will process it for human consumption.

-An animal material depot, including those holding fish, may undertake the following activities with animal material:
+An animal material depot holding fish may carry out the following activities:

 - sedate (using a registered veterinary medicine)